 - Secure.
 Clean the inside and outside of the component (pipe or fitting) ends by wiping with a clean, dry, lint-free, non-synthetic (cotton) cloth, or paper towel.
 Remove all foreign matter.
 Align the components with the machine, place them in the clamps and then close the clamps.
 Do not force pipes into alignment against open fusion machine clamps.
 (When working with coiled pipe, if possible "S" the pipes on each side of the machine to compensate for coil curvature and make it easier to join.)
 Component ends should protrude past the clamps enough so that facing will be complete.
 Bring the ends together and check high-low alignment.
-Adjust alignment as necessary by tightening the high side down. - 2.
-Face.
+Adjust alignment as necessary by tightening the higher side pipe clamp.
+On larger pipes, toe-in may need to be removed before fusion (See ASTM F2620 X1.6). - Face.
 Place the facing tool between the component ends and face them to establish smooth, clean, parallel mating surfaces.
 Complete facing produces continuous circumferential shavings from both ends.
 Face until there is a minimal distance between the fixed and moveable clamps.
 Some machines have facing stops.
 If stops are present, face down to the stops.
 Remove the facing tool and clear all shavings and pipe chips from the component ends.
-Do not touch the component ends with your hands after facing. - 3.
-Align.
+Do not touch the component ends with your hands after facing. - Align.
 Bring the component ends together, check alignment and check for slippage against fusion pressure.
 Look for complete contact all around both ends with no detectable gaps and outside diameters in high-low alignment.
 The maximum high-low misalignment is to be less than 10% of the pipe minimum wall thickness.
-If necessary, adjust the high side by tightening the high side clamp.
-Do not loosen the low side clamp because components may slip during fusion.
-Re-face if high-low alignment is adjusted. - 4.
-Melt.
+If necessary, adjust the high side pipe by tightening the high side clamp.
+Do not loosen the low side clamped pipe because components may slip during fusion.
+Reface if high-low alignment is adjusted. - Melt.
 Verify that the heating tool is maintaining the correct temperature.
 Place the heating tool between the component ends and move the ends against the heating tool.
-The initial contact should be under moderate pressure to ensure full contact then reduce to contact pressure only.
+The initial contact should be under fusion pressure to ensure full contact then reduce to contact pressure only.
+Contact pressure results in the minimum force (essentially zero pounds) to ensure the heating tool and component ends remain in contact.
+When using hydraulic fusion machines, contact pressure equates to "drag pressure" or heating pressure; see ASTM F2620 for additional information on the topic.

-On larger sizes (14" and larger), hold fusion pressure until an indication of melt is observed around the pipe ends before reducing pressure.
+On larger sizes (14" and larger), hold fusion pressure until an indication of melt is observed around the pipe ends before reducing pressure to contact pressure.